 Due to the iterative nature of Windows 10 and 11, Microsoft has removed the option to do this in the update settings altogether.
 You can disable updates via the registry, but this is not recommended because it can cause system instability.

-You can pause updates or use other methods to disable them, but you should only do so if you are aware of the risks and take necessary precautions like backing up your computer.
+You can pause them or use other methods to disable them, but you should only do so if you know the risks and take necessary precautions like backing up your computer.

 Instead of disabling automatic updates, you can instead pause them for up to 5 weeks.

-While it might not be the ideal solution if you want to stop your laptop from automatically updating altogether, you can install the necessary updates at a more convenient time.
+While it might not be the ideal solution if you want to stop your laptop from automatically updating altogether, you can install the necessary ones at a more convenient time.

 To pause updates in Windows 10 and 11, do the following: